-The content of NASS program and the benefits that athletes will receive at each level will be published separately and will depend on the resources available to Athletics Australia and the support of our partners in the AIS/SIS/SAS network.
+Further information about the NASS and the benefits that athletes will receive at each level will be publish separately and will depend on the resources available to Athletics Australia and the support of our partners in the AIS/SIS/SAS network.
 Some benefits may only be available to athletes based in Australia.

-The document starts by outlining the overall program and then describing each level.
+The Selection Policy starts by outlining the overall program and then describing each level.

 1. Program Outline - The purpose of the NASS.